Is Chapter 7 Bankruptcy the Right Option for You?

 • Unsecured creditors

-If a trustee is incapable of generating enough money from selling the home, the trustee might not sell it.
+If a trustee cannot generate enough money from selling the home, the trustee might not sell it.

 Chapter 13 may be a better option for you to keep their home.
-Instead of repaying creditors with the proceeds from the sale of a home, you can pay creditors through a court-approved repayment plan.
+Instead of repaying creditors with the proceeds from the sale of a home, you can pay creditors in installments through a federal court-approved repayment plan.

 Don't File If: A Cosigner Will Be Responsible for Your Debt